JakBialy/Online_voting_platform/README.md

 Application in the end of development phase should be able to store user data (security, basic identification) and companies data (votes, votes result).
 It will be able to represent results in form or graphs, pdfs or reports which could be send into e-mail after vote is finished (and store historic data).

+For now it is just a application skeleton without main functionality.